Amjad Kalaf

 Amjad Kalaf Mansour Al-Muntafiq (أَمْجَد كَلَف مَنْصُور الْمُنْتَفِق; born 20 March 1991) is an Iraqi former professional footballer who played as a right winger and sometimes as a striker.

 Kalaf represented Al-Kut, Al-Shorta, Al-Zawraa and Al-Talaba in the Iraqi Premier League.
 On the international level, Kalaf played 30 matches for Iraq, scoring against the United Arab Emirates in the 2015 AFC Asian Cup.

 Kalaf played for Al-Shorta from 2007 to 2016, saving the club from relegation in 2011 with a brace against Al-Naft.
 He was the club's top scorer and top assist-maker in their league title win in 2013.
-He also scored Al-Shorta's first two goals in the AFC Cup in 2014, and is the club's seventh-highest league scorer in history.
+He also scored Al-Shorta's first two goals in the AFC Cup in 2014, and is the club's joint-sixth highest league scorer in history.

 Club career

 Al-Kut (2005–2007)

 The forward is the youngest of three footballing brothers, Mohammed and Alaa, the sons of former army track and field athlete Kalaf Mansour.
 Born and brought up in the city of Kut, Kalaf signed for the team as a youth player.

 Kalaf broke into the first team in the 2004–05 season under coach Nassir Maribi.
 On 14 January 2005, at 13 years of age, he made his debut in a 2004–05 Iraqi Premier League match against Al-Basra, becoming the youngest player ever to play a match in the Iraqi Premier League at that time (this record was broken by Mohanad Ali in 2014).
 That season, Al-Kut surprised everyone by finishing second in their group in the first stage with 8 wins, 2 draws and 4 losses, qualifying to the elite stage, where they lost all 4 matches.
 This was an historic achievement for Al-Kut.

 Unlike the previous season, Al-Kut were not very successful in the 2005–06 Iraqi Premier League.
 They won just 1 match, drawing 3 and losing 8, finishing bottom of their group and being relegated to the Iraqi First Division League.
 Kalaf played a few games including 50 minutes of a match against Misan on 25 November 2005, 22 minutes of a match against Naft Al-Junoob on 27 January 2006 and the first 60 minutes of a match against Karbalaa on 3 March 2006.
 Kalaf was also part of the Iraq U-17 squad and was selected by coach Kadhim Khalaf for the 2006 AFC U-17 Championship.

 In the 2006–07 season, Al-Kut played in the Iraqi First Division League and failed to earn promotion back to the top division.
 Kalaf played a friendly for the Iraq U-17 team against his own club Al-Kut on 11 November 2006 and the match finished 0–0.
 In this season he caught the eye of one of the biggest clubs in Iraq: Al-Shorta.